armijnhemel/devicecode/doc/processing_fcc_data.md

-# Design: processing FCC documents
+# Processing FCC documents

 Devices coming onto the US market need to have approval from the [FCC][fcc] before they are allowed to be sold.
-The FCC test reports are available online and often include pictures of the device (including internal pictures of the board), as well as manuals of the devices, and so on.
+The FCC test reports are available online and often include pictures of the device (including internal pictures of the board), as well as manuals of the devices, and so on, in PDF format.

 Many of the documents are probably not redistributable as they are covered by copyright (example: user manuals provided by companies), but it should be